 Entity Location Auditor Scope Cheshire East Council UK Mazars LLP Full Cheshire East Resident First Limited (CERF) UK Grant Thornton LLP CERF is wholly owned by Cheshire East Council and acts as a holding company for the Council owned companies.
 Analytical procedures supported by a review of the Council's consolidation processes (plus the specific audit procedures detailed below for ANSA Environmental Services Limited).
 ANSA Environmental Services Limited UK Grant Thornton LLP Performing specific audit procedures over those balances which are material to the group accounts and undertaking analytical procedures supported by a review of the Council's consolidation.
-Transport Service Solutions Limited UK Grant Thornton LLP Analytical procedures supported by a review of the Council's consolidation processes.
-Orbitas Bereavement Services Limited UK Grant Thornton LLP Analytical procedures supported by a review of the Council's consolidation processes. dit scope, ch and timeline Significant risks and key judgement areas Value for money Fees for audit and other services Our commitment to Materiality and misstatements Appendic
+Transport Service Solutions Limited UK Grant Thornton LLP Ceased trading on 31 March 2022- the transactions reflected in the 2022/23 Group Accounts are from the winding up of the company during 2022/23 which included the payment of an interim dividend to CEC with a proposed final dividend due in early 2023/24 when all final entries have been concluded Analytical procedures supported by a review of the Council's consolidation processes.
+Orbitas Bereavement Services Limited UK Grant Thornton LLP Analytical procedures supported by a review of the Council's consolidation processes.